ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 An environment-group-list is a list of one or more environment-group-list-map elements that are used to determine if a given context is applicable.
 An empty list signifies all contexts SHOULD be considered as applicable.

-An environment-group-list-map is one of environment-map[I-D.draft-birkholz-rats-corim], [abbreviated-swid-tag-map](#the-abbreviated-swid-tag-map-container) or [named-ta-store](#the-named-ta-store-type).
+An environment-group-list-map is one of environment-map {{I-D.draft-birkholz-rats-corim}}, [abbreviated-swid-tag-map](#the-abbreviated-swid-tag-map-container) or [named-ta-store](#the-named-ta-store-type).

-As defined in [I-D.draft-birkholz-rats-corim], an envirionment-map may contain class-map, $instance-id-type-choice, $group-id-type-choice.
+As defined in {{I-D.draft-birkholz-rats-corim}}, an envirionment-map may contain class-map, $instance-id-type-choice, $group-id-type-choice.

 QUESTION: Should the above dispense with environment_map and concise_swid_tag and use or define some identity-focused structure with information common to both (possibly class-map from {{I-D.draft-birkholz-rats-corim}})?
 If not, should a more complete CoMID representation be used (instead of environment_map)?